saramcallister/Kangaroo/README.md

 ```
 This will write experiment statistics from CacheLib to the specified output file every 300 seconds.

+Sample configuartions for a file are below.
+To run with a generated trace, see examples in `cachelib/cachebench/test_configs/kangaroo`
+within the CacheLib-Kangaroo fork.
+In the directory, there is also a text file that explains important parameters.

 #### Example SA JSON configuration file

 ```